Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 - Digestive issues

 - Dark pigment in different folds of the body

 - Hunger between meals

-There are actually many causes of high insulin.
+There are actually many causes of having high insulin.
 As we talked about earlier, insulin is the body's response to high blood sugar.
 It may be fairly obvious then that diets high in sugar and regular snacking of foods high in sugar will cause insulin levels to rise.
-These foods can be something less obvious like bread, or more obvious like a candy bar or soda.
+These foods can be something less obvious like bread or more obvious like a candy bar or soda.
 When this sugar is eaten and released into the blood, the body responds with insulin.

 What Causes High Insulin?